What's True About The Myth About Squarespace SEO

 A Review Of Problems With Squarespace SEO

 This is not a Squarespace SEO guide, though it does contain advice.
-It's a review of SEO problems with Squarespace and a measured consideration of the "Squarespace SEO myth" question.
-In the future I'll be writing more hands-on articles on these issues where you'll get specific guidance to optimize your Squarespace website's SEO.
+It's a review of its SEO problems and a measured consideration of the "Squarespace SEO myth" question.
+In the future I'll be writing more hands-on articles on these issues where you'll get specific guidance to optimize your Squarespace website's SEO, such as my articles discussing how you can do keyword research for Squarespace sites just using Google tools or fix problems with Schema markup in Squarespace.

 The "Myth": Squarespace Is Bad For SEO